jcvdav/mex_fisheries/README.md

 This badge shows the DOI for the latest release --> [![DOI](https://zenodo.org/badge/362593818.svg)](https://doi.org/10.5281/zenodo.10641018)

 This repository contains the code to clean and maintain what I call the `Mexican fisheries data` set.
 This data set contains tables on Mexico's Vessel Monitoring System (VMS) tracking data, a vessel registry, landings data, and some other things.
-Data themselves are NOT archived in the repository (due to GitHub's size constraints).
-But they are available upon request.
-Please submit an issue or send me an email. **I am more than happy to share any and all these data and see them put to a good use**.
+Data themselves are NOT archived in the repository due to GitHub's size constraints.
+I am using [`git-lfs`](https://git-lfs.com/), which you will have to install if you want to clone or fork the repository.

+**I am more than happy to share any and all these data and see them put to a good use**.
 If you want to come up with a way of automating the delivery of the data, please reach out to me.
 I simply don't have the time.

+Please submit an issue or send me an email if you encounter any issues.

 ## 1) Mexican VMS data (2007 - 2025 [partial])